 2.3.1.
 Specific objective: RSO4.6.
-Enhancing the role of culture and sustainable tourism in economic development, social inclusion and social innovation
+Enhancing the role of culture and sustainable tourism in economic

 2.3.1.1 Related types of action, and their expected contribution to those specific objectives and to macro-regional strategies and sea-basis strategies, where appropriate